Azure/terraform-azurerm-avm-res-documentdb-databaseaccount/README.md

 ### <a name="input_local_authentication_disabled"></a> [local\_authentication\_disabled](#input\_local\_authentication\_disabled)

-Description: Defaults to `false`.
+Description: Defaults to `true`.
 Ignored for non SQL APIs accounts.
 Disable local authentication and ensure only MSI and AAD can be used exclusively for authentication.
 Can be set only when using the SQL API.

 Type: `bool`

-Default: `false`
+Default: `true`

 ### <a name="input_lock"></a> [lock](#input\_lock)